 Students are not permitted to participate in clinical placements at the University of Ottawa Health Services if they have been treated at that Service in the past.

 Please select your elective carefully as switching or cancelling electives once they are booked is discouraged.
-If it is absolutely necessary to cancel an elective, you must notify the school's Electives Coordinator, department coordinator and/or preceptor in writing at least 6 to 8 weeks (depending on the policy) before the start of the elective.
-Failure to adhere to this national policy will be considered a breach of professionalism and will be reported to the Director of Electives and the Assistant Dean - Academic Affairs, Undergraduate Medical Education.
+If it is absolutely necessary to cancel an elective, you must notify the Electives Coordinator, department coordinator and/or preceptor in writing at least 6 weeks prior to the start of the elective.
+Failure to adhere to this policy may be considered a breach of professionalism and will be reported to the Director of Electives and the Assistant Dean - Academic Affairs, Undergraduate Medical Education.